Home :: How to Be a Travel Writer or Travel Blogger

-How You Can Become a Travel Writer - a travel writing course
+The A to Z of Travel Writing - a travel writing course

 I've just finished taking this course myself and I loved it.
-It is excellent - simple and straightforward, but what puts this one over the top is the teacher, David Farley, an award-winning travel writer who (and this tipped it for me) provides direct feedback to students.
+It is excellent - simple and straightforward, but what puts this one over the top is the course designer, none other than David Farley, an award-winning travel writer.
 Read more about it here.

 What about travel blogging?
 A different approach

 Many travelers would rather turn their travels into a blog than write for pay in others' publications - and that can be as lucrative, except that the money is earned differently.
 Nomadic Matt's Superstar Blogging puts his extensive blogging experience and success into a popular course.
 Check it out here!